Bridge Funding Program

 - Faculty statement of what would be the effect on their research program if no bridge funding were available

 - Other Support - you must declare if your project is supported by any other mechanisms.

-To be more responsive to the needs of research community, the BFP will accept applications on a rolling basis, effective FY 2021.
+To be more responsive to the needs of research community, the BFP will accept applications on a rolling basis.
 To maintain funds throughout the year, the BFP budget will be divided into two halves and allocated to the first half of the FY and the second.
 Any remaining funds from the first half of the FY will be carried over to second half.
-However, once all funds are spent the BFP will be unavailable until FY 2022.
+However, once all funds are spent the BFP will be unavailable until the next fiscal year.
 Applications must be submitted electronically through the SUBMISSION PORTAL.

 Awardees will be expected to provide a brief update 6 months after award; after 1 year; and thereafter to allow the Office to assess return on investment.
 These data include funding awards and publications.
 Such data are essential for the continued funding of this program.